 General

-Dunlin: Medium-sized sandpiper with black-streaked, red-brown upperparts, conspicuous black belly patch, and streaked breast.
+Dunlin: Medium-sized sandpiper with black-streaked, red-brown upperparts, conspicuous black belly patch and streaked breast.
 Bill is long and slightly decurved.
 Sexes are similar.
-Winter adult has plain gray upperparts, faintly spotted gray breast and white underparts.
-Juvenile is browner with a scaled appearance.
+Female is larger and has a longer bill and a more brown hind neck with less contrast.
+Winter adult has plain gray head, neck and upperparts, faintly spotted gray breast, white chin, throat and lower underparts.
+Juvenile has pale buff streaked breast; flanks and sides of white belly with lines of bold brown spots; more brown with a scaled appearance.

 Range and Habitat

-Dunlin: Breeds from western and northern Alaska east to Hudson Bay.
-Spends winters along coasts from southern Alaska and Massachusetts southward; also in Eurasia.
+Dunlin: Breeds along the arctic coast from western and northern Alaska east to Hudson Bay.
+Spends winters along coastlines from southern Alaska and Massachusetts southward to Mexico; also found in parts of Eurasia.
 Nests on tundra and winters on beaches, mudflats, sand flats, inland lakes, and river shores.

 Breeding and Nesting

-Dunlin: Four olive, blue green or buff eggs marked with brown and gray are laid in a grass clump on a dry hummock on the open tundra.
+Dunlin: The males attract a partner by performing display flights.
+Four olive, blue green or buff eggs marked with brown and gray are laid in a grass clump on a dry hummock in the open tundra.
 Incubation ranges from 20 to 23 days and is carried out by both parents.
+The young leave the nest shortly after hatching but are tended by the adults until they are ready to fledge at about 19 days.

 Foraging and Feeding